 Our long-term outcomes speak to the spirit of service in San Francisco.
 Since the first Workday 24 years ago, 23,600 volunteers have participated in more than 188 Community Volunteer Workdays and more than 108 special Workdays, donating more than 150,000 volunteer hours of labor worth $3.4 million, and planting nearly 10,000 trees, plants and shrubs.Community interest in the Workdays is growing, with a consistent 10% annual increase in participation since 2009.
 In fact, the program provides volunteers to other recreational areas in the park.
 The Grove’s volunteers regularly service the Park’s Rhododendron Dell, the Fern Dell, California Native Garden and the Academy of Sciences and also provide Golden Gate Park’s Main Nursery with critically needed volunteer labor.

 Gloves and tools are provided, although many volunteers bring their own gloves.
 We suggest that you wear sturdy shoes and bring sunscreen, insect repellent, and a hat or cap.
 No open toe shoes will be permitted.
 Please wear sturdy clothing (jeans and long-sleeved shirts are suggested) as we have discovered a few areas where poison oak is growing.
 Please advise your group of this fact; additionally, all volunteers are briefed on how to avoid coming into contact with the plant.
 All participants under the age of 18 must have a consent form signed by a parent/guardian prior to working at the Grove.
-You may download our standard Release Form here to complete and sign ahead of time, or they will be available on-site on the morning of the Community Volunteer Workday.
+Click Here to Download our required Workday Release Form to complete and sign ahead of time.pdf, or they will be available on-site on the morning of the Community Volunteer Workday.

 Please click here for directions to the Grove, and public transportation information (you may want to make copies for your group to distribute prior to the Community Volunteer Workday).

 Workday sponsors provide an important source of revenue necessary to sustain the Community Volunteer Workday program.
 Community Volunteer Workday sponsorships, which help to offset associated costs, range from $100 to $1,000.
 Honor a loved one, or have your company/group name presented at “Circle Time.”
-For corporate or other group sponsorship opportunities, please download our Workdays Sponsorship Levels & Opportunities Form, or call the office at (415)765-0497 for more information.
-Any groups of 3 or larger must contact the Grove at least three weeks in advance of a scheduled Community Volunteer Workday in order to confirm available space.
-You may send an email in the form below, or call our offices at (415)765-0497.
+For corporate or other group sponsorship opportunities, please download our 2017 Volunteer Workdays Sponsorship Levels & Benefits Form.